-The Company's effective tax rate for the three and six months ended June 30, 2002 was 54% and 53%, respectively, as compared to 52% for the three and six months ended June 30, 2001.
+The Company's effective tax rate for the three and nine months ended September 30, 2002 was 51% and 52%, respectively, as compared to 55% and 53% for the three and nine months ended September 30, 2001.

-The minority interest in earnings consists primarily of the Guyana government's 20% interest in $\mathsf{GT\&T}$.
+The minority interest in earnings consists primarily of the Guyana government's 20% interest in GT&T.

-A substantial part of GT&T's international telecommunications traffic during the periods covered by this report consisted of traffic with MCI International, Inc., a subsidiary of WorldCom, Inc. which filed for reorganization under Chapter XI of the US Bankruptcy Code in July 2002.
-The Company does not think that the bankruptcy of WorldCom and MCI will have any material adverse impact on the Company.
+A substantial part of GT&T's international telecommunications traffic during the periods covered by this Report consisted of traffic with MCI International, Inc., a subsidiary of WorldCom, Inc. which filed for reorganization under Chapter XI of the US Bankruptcy Code in July 2002.
+The bankruptcy of WorldCom and MCI does not appear to have any material adverse impact on the Company.
 WorldCom has announced its intentions to continue its core domestic and international long-distance telephone business.
 Should it be ultimately unable to do so, the Company believes that the traffic currently carried by MCI will find its way to GT&T through other carriers.
-At June 30, 2002, the Company's receivable from MCI was less than \$1.0 million, net of reserves, and WorldCom and MCI have sought permission of the bankruptcy court to pay in full certain foreign carriers, including GT&T, with which MCI and WorldCom engaged in their international telephone carrier business.
+At September 30, 2002, the Company's receivable from MCI was less than \$1.0 million, net of reserves, and WorldCom and MCI have obtained permission of the bankruptcy court to pay in full certain foreign carriers, including GT&T, with which MCI and WorldCom engages in their international telephone carrier business.